filecoin-project/filecoin-docs/smart-contracts/advanced/multisig.md

 - **Signing a transaction** from an account with no previous activity on the Filecoin blockchain will fail.
 You can send a transaction to this account with zero funds to initiate its on-chain activity to work around this issue.
 - **Executing a transaction** can produce gas estimation issues for accounts that have a very small amount of funds (that would not or would barely cover the transaction).
 - **Transaction confirmation times** may lead to prolonged "processing" status in the UI.
+- **Safe addresses from other networks** can sometimes be used but require additional technical steps.
+  - In some cases the same Safe address and owner structure is not possible, learn more in [this article](https://help.safe.global/en/articles/40812-i-sent-assets-to-a-safe-address-on-the-wrong-network-any-chance-to-recover).
+  - Confirm complete creation (not just as a Placeholder) of the Safe multisig as an EVM contract on Filecoin prior to sending major funds.
+  - Instructions for deploying a Safe at the same address on another chain are [available in this video](https://share.zight.com/z8uBKZYr).
-- **Safe addresses from other networks** can be used but if the previous address uses the L1 version of Safe Proxy, a series of technical migration steps will be required to map to the L2 version on Filecoin.
-Contact support for more info.
+  - If the previous address and chain use the L1 version of Safe Proxy, more complex technical migration steps will be required to map to the L2 version on Filecoin.
+Contact Safe-related support for more info.
 - **Safe-related support** can be found in the "Need Help?" section of the Safe web UI.

 #### Safe Transaction Service